remiduval/moderncollab/content/teachmeoffice365.md

 ## What are my data protection rights?

+**Access to data**
+As a user, you have the right to request a copy of any information stored about you.

+**Verifying and correcting data**
+As a user, you have the right to verify any information stored about you and if necessary request that it is updated.

+**Withdraw consent and deletion of data**

 As a user, you have the right to withdraw consent for us to collect, process and store User or Functional data.
 If this is your intention, you will need to uninstall the Teach me Office 365 app.
 Upon install any stored data will automatically be deleted after a maximum period of 12 months.
 If you wish that your data be deleted sooner, please contact us.

+**Lodge a complaint**

 You also have the right to lodge a complaint with us at ModernCollab.
 Ltd or with the appropriate information commissioner's office.